 While lying on an operating table, a patient that had been administered anesthesia recalls a nurse screaming: “Oh, my God!
 He’s on fire!”
-The patient was not imagining what he heard because he actually did suffer second-degree burns to his shoulder, chest and neck due to a hospital error.
+The patient did not imagine what he heard because he actually did suffer second-degree burn injuries to his shoulder, chest, and neck due to a hospital error.

-The U.S. Food and Drug Administration (FDA) call surgical fires a persistent problem.
-So strongly is this a concern of the FDA, the agency has turned education concerning this problem into a safety initiative.
+The U.S. Food and Drug Administration (FDA) calls surgical fires a persistent problem.
+So strongly is this a concern of the FDA the agency has turned education concerning this problem into a safety initiative.

 Surgical fires generally do not occur without three separate factors being present: (a) an oxidizer that provides either oxygen or nitrous oxide to the patient; (b) an ignition source such as an electric surgical device; and (c) a fuel source that could include sponges, tracheal tubes or even drapes.
 Unfortunately, all three elements are usually present whenever surgery is being performed.

 Attorneys that practice in the area of medical malpractice understand how easily mistakes can be made.
 Such attorneys also understand what hospitals can do to prevent such mistakes from ever occurring.